NetSPI/AutoDirbuster/README.md

     -v        Verbose mode; print service query status updates -f        Force mode; don't check if DirBuster report file exists, this will result in previous reports being overwritten
+    -k        Don't delete the text results file after converting it to a CSV result file
     -h        Print this help message
     --dns     Automatically resolve IP address to hostname to use during dirbust

     Dirbuster Options:
-    -d        Full path of directory that contains DirBuster.jar; default is /path/of/AutoDirbuster/DirBuster/
+    -d        Full path of directory that contains DirBuster.jar; default is C:\Users\apoorman\Documents\PythonProjects\AutoDirbuster\git\AutoDirbuster\DirBuster\
-    -l        Full file path of wordlist to use for list based brute force;
-                  default is OWASP's directory-list-2.3-small.txt
+    -l        Wordlist to use for list based brute force; default is OWASP's directory-list-2.3-small.txt
     -e        File Extension list (e.g.: "asp,aspx"); default is None -t        Number of connection threads to use; default is 350 -r        Recursive mode; default is False